Budgeting Tips for Small Businesses

 Budgeting is often viewed as a tedious and complex task- one that is simply ‘too hard.’
 However, taking the time to implement a budget will see your business reap the rewards by providing a better way to gain greater control of your bottom line.

-To help you with your business budget, follow the tips below:
+follow the tips below:

 Analyse last year’s budget: Review the results of the previous year’s sales, costs of goods and expenses.
 Track the percentage change and analyse what has increased and decreased.
 If sales have decreased and expenses have increased alarm bells should be ringing.